aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 npm install
 ```

-## Step 3 - generate a connection profile
+## Step 3 - Generate a connection profile
 On the Fabric client node.

 The REST API needs a connection profile to connect to the Fabric network.
 Connection profiles describe